flyingpig86/Lancer-Lore-Repo/Lancer Lore/`Key Terms/Interstellar Travel.md

 # Nearlight Bolt
 >[!failure]

-# Time, Space, and How to Tr
+# Time, Space, and How to Travel Through Both

 ## Calculating Travel Time